Skip to main content

 Default policy under air_gapped: true is localhost-only: the tightest guarantee.
 This is defense-in-depth, the same posture as read-only for the database:

 1. Load-time validation.
 Every configured endpoint must resolve to a local/private address.
-A public endpoint in config is a hard error at load; the daemon refuses to start misconfigured.
+A public endpoint in config is a hard error at load.
+The daemon refuses to start misconfigured.

 2. Call-time enforcement.
 Any attempted call to a non-allowlisted host is blocked before the request leaves the process, aborting with AIR_GAPPED_VIOLATION.